 It takes time and money to create a modern career framework, but the long-term return on that investment, in terms of business results, can make it well worth it.

 Focus on people and skills, not jobs

-Traditional job architectures, centered on jobs with a hierarchical view, were originally created to support job evaluations and rewards programs.
+Traditional job architectures, centred on jobs with a hierarchical view, were originally created to support job evaluations and rewards programs.
 They tended to pigeon-hole people into jobs that were organized into many traditional grades.
-In some cases, the large number of grades led to undesired behaviors, such as employees chasing titles and promotions rather than focusing on performing in their current roles.
+In some cases, the large number of grades led to undesired behaviours, such as employees chasing titles and promotions rather than focusing on performing in their current roles.

 For example, focusing on the skill requirements for a job can broaden the potential pool of talent, enabling leaders to obtain talent with skills that would otherwise remain hidden.
 For example, today’s career frameworks can document the projects employees have worked on and the skills they’ve acquired, revealing talent that could be leveraged in adjacent, critical roles.

 By linking job titles to clear, relevant, and critical skills and responsibilities, organizations can also pay employees fairly, more accurately measure their performance, and more fluidly replace them if they depart.
 Turnover, though, is less likely when employees see clear pathways to a wide range of opportunities within the company.
 That’s because broader career levels give people more internal and lateral career development.
 For example, talented individual contributors could see a path to advance their careers that does not require becoming a people manager.
 Greater clarity in career options supports attraction and retention, saving the time and expense of hiring someone new.